-After a major storm, the initial impulse of property owners is generally along the lines of "let's get this mess cleaned up."
-But hasty decisions can often result in removing trees that could have been saved.
-Consult a qualified arborists
+After a significant storm, the initial impulse of property owners is generally along the lines of "let's get this mess cleaned up."
+However, hasty decisions can often result in removing trees that could have been saved.
+Consult a certified arborist.

-If large limbs are broken or hanging, or if high climbing or overhead chainsaw work is needed, call a professional arborist.
-Arborist have the necessary equipment and knowledge.
+Call a professional arborist if large limbs are broken or hanging or if high climbing or overhead chainsaw work is needed.
+Arborists have the necessary equipment and knowledge.

 Look up and look down.
 Be on the alert for downed utility lines and hanging branches that are ready to fall.
 Stay away from any downed lines.
-Even fence wires can become electrified when there are fallen or broken electrical lines nearby.
-Don't get under broken limbs that are hanging or caught in other branches overhead.
-And, unless you really know what you're doing, leave chainsaw work to the professionals
+Even fence wires can become electrified when fallen or broken electrical lines are nearby.
+Don't get under broken limbs hanging or caught in other branches overhead.
+And, unless you know what you're doing, leave chainsaw work to the professionals.

-If done properly, removing broken branches will minimize the risk of future decay.
-Prune smaller branches at the point where they join larger ones.
+If done correctly, removing broken branches will minimize the risk of future decay.
+Prune smaller branches to the point where they join larger ones.
 Have an arborist cut large branches that are broken back to the trunk or a main limb.
-For smaller branches, follow the pruning guidelines shown in the illustration so that you make clean cuts in the right places, helping the tree to recover faster.
+For smaller branches, follow the pruning guidelines shown in the illustration to make clean cuts in the right places, helping the tree recover faster.

 Because of its weight, a branch can tear loose during pruning, stripping the bark and creating jagged edges that invite insects and disease.
 That won't happen if you follow these steps: